 Use the Preset that came in the Program 1 spot when you received your hearing aids.
 If you have a mobile app compatible device and replaced that program with something else, use your app to put "Preset A" or "Phone" program back in one of your 4 program spots to use when the phone is up to your ear.

 If the whistling persists, the Eargo is likely pushed in too far or not in far enough.
-Try different style Flexi tips.
-Try the suggestions above again.
+Try different size of style tips.
+Then, try the suggestions above again.

 What should I expect day to day and overall from the rechargeable battery?